 To help define your Procore rollout strategy, you should take the following items into consideration.

-- Who are your internal Procore SMEs (Subject Matter Experts)?
+- Who are members of your internal Procore Committee?

 It's important to identify the few individuals who will become the in-house Procore experts within your organization.
 They will serve as a valuable training/support resource, as well as provide insightful guidance when defining your company's best practices.